lukaswhite/weboftrust/README.md

 ##Disclaimer

 I have no affiliation with Web of Trust, and the data is crowd-sourced - so there are no guarrantees that it's correct.
-If you use this API and an unsuitable website is marked as suitable, or if a site you owned is marked as unsuitable, potentially dangerous, or containing questionnable material then I accept no responsbility.
+If you use this API and an unsuitable website is marked as suitable, or if a site you owned is marked as unsuitable, potentially dangerous, or containing questionnable material then I can't accept any responsbility.

 ##Questions